Skip to content Skip to content

 Manu Sareen

-“There’s something sacred about watching the sun rise. it reminds me to live slowly, with meaning.”
+“There’s something sacred about watching the sun rise.
+It reminds me to live slowly, with meaning.”

 Why I Stopped Letting My Ego Lead and Started Listening to My Heart